Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Discussion

 \section{Discussion}

-Most model stealing attacks, as well as a lot of adversarial attacks assume access to soft labels.
-However, most malware classifiers only provide hard labels.
-Our experiments show that it is possible to create surrogate models from black-box models and AVs, even at low FPR settings.
-However, a surrogate may come with a drop in performance for the downstream task.
-While this is not necessarily true about all adversarial malware attacks, it needs to be considered as a possibility, and it should be measured.
+Most model stealing attacks, as well as a lot of adversarial attacks, assume access to soft labels.
+However, malware classifiers used in actual products provide only hard labels.
+Our experiments show that it is possible to create surrogate models from hard-labeled black-box models and AVs, even at low FPR settings.
+However, surrogates have a drop in performance for the creation of adversarial malware as it was observed using two of the most powerful black-box attacks in the literature.

-Surrogate model attacks proposed in the security domain literature do not extensively research the datasets used, ending up using parts of the same dataset for the surrogate and the target training.
-Even though our results show that a surrogate trained on a dataset similar to that used by the target is more successful, we believe that the assumption that an attacker has the same dataset as its target is not realistic.
-This is the case in our scenario of real-world AVs and their adversaries.
-In Subsection~\ref{sec:attacking-diff-distribution} we measured datasets with little overlap, and the results showed that those surrogates reached lower levels of agreement between surrogates and targets.
+Surrogate model creation attacks proposed in the security domain literature do not extensively research the datasets used, ending up using parts of the same dataset for the surrogate and the target training.
+Even though our results show that a surrogate trained on a dataset similar to the one used by the target is more successful, we believe that the assumption that an attacker has the same dataset as its target is unrealistic.
+In Subsection~\ref{sec:attacking-diff-distribution} we measured datasets with little overlap, and the results showed that surrogates created with very different data reached lower levels of agreement between surrogates and targets.

-High agreement and high accuracy on a test set can translate to a performance difference in the adversarial attacks, with our dualFCNN model outperforming the FCNN model in all targets.
-However, factors such as the target model type can be important.
-This was seen in the results of the adversarial attacks on the two Sorel models, where under the same conditions, Sorel-LGB is easier to attack than Sorel-FCNN.
-A future research avenue can be on how to close this gap, requiring better metrics and datasets.
-Improved model stealing methods that use strategies that create valid synthetic binaries may also be a good approach.
+High agreement and high accuracy on a test set can translate to a better performance in the adversarial attacks, with our dualFFNN and FFNN-TL models outperforming the FFNN model in most targets.
+However, factors such as the type of target model can be significant.
+This was seen in the adversarial attacks on the two Sorel models, where Sorel-LGB is easier to attack under the same conditions than Sorel-FFNN.
+A future research avenue can be how to close this gap, requiring better metrics and datasets.
+Improved model stealing methods that use strategies that create valid synthetic binaries may also be an exciting approach.